Careers

 Position Requirements:

-- Must process and maintain a valid driver's license.
+3. Must have current and maintain a valid driver's license.

 35% - Make regular inspection tours of assigned buildings which may require walking long distances and climbing stairs in a variety of conditions.
 Complete inspections of assigned route(s), check assigned buildings and be observant anywhere on campus, reporting maintenance, code, as well as criminal and non-criminal matters that require attention.
 Security Officers will ensure buildings are locked or unlocked according to the daily schedule and/or reservations, checking doors, windows and gates for the appropriate security of the campus.
-Maintain an awareness of route information such as building hours, on-going maintenance problems as well as fire and intrusion alarm status.
+Maintain an awareness of route information such as building hours, on-going maintenance problems as well as fire and intrusion alann status.
 Recognize routine problems and take appropriate action.
-May be assigned to monitor CCTV cameras in absence of student security monitors.
+May be assigned to monitor CCTV cameras.

 20% - Respond immediately and provide building access during emergency situations in assigned areas.
 Assist in building evacuation when necessary, especially in case of fire/fire alarms.
 Assist in perimeter control, when necessary, which may involve exposure to extreme weather conditions and standing for extended periods of time.
 Report life threatening conditions and/or property loss/damage to proper authorities.
 Provide assistance in accordance with training, common sense and stand by as needed until help arrives.
 Carry-out all required and appropriate duties as needed or assigned.
 May be assigned with little to no advance notice to work special assignments.